About Pitaya (Dragon Fruit)

 Pitaya, also known as dragon fruit, is a tropical fruit known for its vibrant colored skin and sweet, seed-speckled pulp.
 Dragon fruits come in different varieties and colors such as red, purple, white and grey.

 Dragon fruit is rich in fiber, vitamin C, and antioxidants.
-It’s also low in calories, making it a healthy addition to your diet.
+Itβs also low in calories, making it a healthy addition to your diet.

 Lysine Considerations

-Lysine can help prevent or treat cold sores, which are blisters caused by the virus HSV-1, also known as herpes.
+Lysine has the potential to prevent or treat cold sores, which are blisters caused by the HSV-1 virus, also known as herpes.

-Lysine works by blocking the growth of HSV-1, which needs another amino acid called arginine to multiply and infect cells.
-Lysine can only be obtained through diet, and can be found in different high in protein foods like milk and cheese, fish, eggs, meat, and poultry.
+Lysine operates by stunting the proliferation of HSV-1, which relies on another amino acid, arginine, to reproduce and infect cells.
+Lysine can only be acquired through our diet and is present in many high-protein foods such as eggs, milk, cheese and yogurt, fish, meat, and poultry.

 Red pitaya, with purple/reddish pulp and pink skin, contains 72.8mg of lysine per 100g.
 Lysine is an essential amino acid that supports protein synthesis, collagen formation, and immune function.